10 Interesting Fun Facts About Paris That You Didn’t Know

 MEININGER TIP: Count your stations when using their metro – who knows where you could end up otherwise, as Paris Metro system doesn’t announce their stops like most major cities.

 #6 French came up with the military “dress code”

 Paris is the fashion capital, most of the famous fashion brands are French brands (Chanel, Louis Vuitton, Dior, Jacquemus, you name it).
-Of course, they were the ones which came up with the military clothes too.
-Camouflage clothing in the military was first used by the French, the word “camouflage” roughly translates to “make up for the stage”.
+Of course, they were the ones who came up with the military clothes too.
+Camouflage clothing in the military was first used by the French, the word “camouflage” roughly translates to “make-up for the stage”.

 #7 First “Bloody Mary” was made in Paris

 The famous “Bloody Mary” cocktail was invented in Paris at the Ritz Hotel.
 Legend says that this popular cocktail was made for the famous novelist Ernest Hemingway!
 Hemingway requested for a drink that didn’t smell like alcohol, so he was given vodka mixed with tomato juice.

 #8 The French army still uses carrier pigeons